 Last updated

-Read Receipts are iOS notifications that inform users whether their messages have been viewed by a contact.
+Read Receipts are iOS notifications that indicate whether a contact has viewed a text within Apple's Messages app.
 Since their release in 2011, they’ve inspired both praise and condemnation: Some see them as a helpful form of transparency while others view them as a terrifying invasion of privacy.

-Read on below for more detailed instructions, including how to enable or disable Read Receipts for individual contacts.
+Read on below for step-by-step instructions, including how to enable or disable Read Receipts for individual contacts.

-Turning Read Receipts off will prohibit your contacts from seeing whether or not you’ve viewed their messages.
-Here’s how to turn off Read Receipts on your iPhone:
+Turning Read Receipts on or off will prevent your contacts from seeing whether you’ve viewed their messages.
+Here’s how to turn your Read Receipts on or off on your iPhone:

 1. Open Settings.